RayneZhang/FlowMatic/README.md

 - **Abstractions of operators**
   - The ability of dragging an operator to see the logic inside as well as the ability to create user-defined operator by putting existing operators inside one box.
+- **Abstractions of types**
+  - Just like the *Interface* feature in Typescript, we can enable users to create new objects as new types (e.g. a sphere with a specialized texture) containing existing types (e.g. int, string).
+Users can peek into the new type to see the childs and make connections with them.

 ## Resources
 ### Assets